tylermneher/plotly-biodiversity/README.md

   ![bar Chart](Images/hw01.png)

-3. Create a bubble chart that displays each sample.
+3.Create a bubble chart that displays each sample.

 * Use `otu_ids` for the x values.